daralela00/Donut-App/README.md

       - Sending link if u forgot passwod
       - used for chat app
     - Hive:
        - Used for storing to do notes localy
   - Weather app
   - Speech to text app
-  - To dd notes app
+  - To do notes app
   - Chat app
   - ChatGPT app (bot is not answering cuz u need to pay for chat modell)
   - Creative UI design